 In addition, it exhibits anti-cancer properties.
 Clinical tests show that oleocanthal “was destroying cancer cells” within 30 minutes to an hour, while “leaving healthy cells intact.”

 This phytochemical is present in all types of olives and grapes.

 As the most prevalent polyphenol in olives, oleuropein is responsible for the bitter taste.
-The compound has potent antioxidant activity and shows both cardioprotective and neuroprotective properties in human studies (25, 26).

 Another powerful antioxidant compound in kalamata olives is tyrosol.